eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/arf.md

   User portrait for user authentication by the RP is generally considered to be impractical.
-Relying Parties must therefore trust User authentication mechanisms present on or connected to the device which the EUDI Wallet Instance is installed on.
-(TODO: Add footnote 19)
+Relying Parties must therefore trust User authentication mechanisms present on or connected to the device which the EUDI Wallet Instance is installed on [^18].

 #### 5.3.2.6 User trusts the identity of the Relying Party